 Including a Testbench with the IP Module

-In order to verify the functionality of the newly generated IP, it is important to include a testbench.
-As shown below, if you check Create testbench, a test bench will automatically be created when you click the Generate button.
+To verify the functionality of the newly generated IP, it is important to include a test bench.
+As shown below, if you check Create testbench, a test bench is automatically created when you click the Generate button.